 This is a question that many people had been asking the attorneys with the Law Office of Bryan Fagan.
 Namely, whether or not alimony payments would be tax-deductible in 2019 and beyond.
-The Tax Cuts and Jobs Act that was signed into law in December 2017 changed several things regarding the tax laws in our country, and one of those areas that saw some changes occur relates to payments of alimony.
-The most significant of those changes for our purposes is that alimony payments are no longer tax-deductible moving forward for the tax year 2019.
-By that same token, the spouse who receives those alimony payments no longer has to report them as income.
+The Tax Cuts and Jobs Act, signed into law in December 2017, altered several aspects of our country’s tax laws, notably impacting alimony payments.
+A key change, effective from the 2019 tax year, is that alimony payments are no longer tax-deductible, and recipients no longer need to report them as income.

 Are there exceptions to this rule?